Jovanka Beckles: AC Transit Board

 On July 18, 2020, Beckles announced she would run for AC Transit Board in Ward 1 against 20-year incumbent Joe Wallace.
 Her platform included keeping transit fare-free and strengthening labor rights for transit workers.
 She won the general election with 50% of the vote, defeating Wallace and a third candidate, Ben Fong.
 She was sworn in on December 4, 2020.
 Her term ended with her successor, H.E.
 Christian Peeples, sworn in on December 6, 2024.

 Campaign for California State Senate

 In 2023, Beckles announced she would run for California State Senate in the 7th District to replace Nancy Skinner, who is term-limited.
 Foregoing re-election to the AC Transit Board, Beckles participated in the top-two general election, losing to then-Berkeley Mayor Jesse Arreguín in November 2024.

 Political positions

 Beckles is currently associated with Democratic Socialists of America.

 Healthcare

 Beckles supported Medicare for All, establishing single-payer healthcare system.
 Beckles posted a statement on Instagram, citing that "Our current healthcare system has placed corporate profit over people, both patients and workers, time and time again.

 Honored to receive the endorsement of National Union of Healthcare Workers and join them in the fight for higher wages, safer staffing levels, and single-payer healthcare! #TogetherWeWin" from her Instagram page after National Union of Healthcare Workers.

 Minimum wage

-Jovanka Beckles supported increasing minimum wage to $15.
+Beckles supported increasing minimum wage to $15.